lazojs/flexo/readme.md

 asynchronous, and make animating item view adds and removals from the DOM difficult.

-Flexo, solves this by providing a 100% asynchronous rendering life cycle with sensible defaults and the proper hook points that allow developers add their own implementations for resolving their dependencies and rendering.
+Flexo, solves this by providing a 100% asynchronous rendering life cycle with sensible defaults and the proper hook points that allow developers to add their own implementations for resolving their dependencies and rendering.

 Additionally, Flexo is able to run on both the server and client because it uses string